mwarning/KadNode/README.md

 KadNode can intercept .p2p domain queries on the systems level and resolve them using a decentralized network.
 [TLS](https://de.wikipedia.org/wiki/Transport_Layer_Security) authentication can be used to make sure the correct IP address was found, before it is passed to the browser or any other application.

-Supported are also domains consisting of public keys represented as hexadecimal characters. :-)
+Supported are also domains consisting of public keys represented as characters. :-)

 ## Features: